davekinkead/thesis/chapters/03/lit-review.md

 ## Computational Philosophy

   - Angius, Nicola & Tamburrini, Guglielmo (2011).
 Scientific Theories of Computational Systems  - in Model Checking. _Minds and Machines_ 21 (2):323-336.
-  - Ashton, Zoe & Mizrahi, Moti (2018).
-Intuition Talk is Not Methodologically Cheap:  - Empirically Testing the “Received Wisdom” About Armchair Philosophy. _Erkenntnis_ 83   - (3):595-612.

   - Baek, Jongmin Jerome (2018).
 How to Solve Moral Conundrums with Computability Theory.  - _arXiv_.
   - Baumgaertner, Bert (2012).
 Vagueness Intuitions and the Mobility of Cognitive Sortals.   - _Minds and Machines_ 22 (3):213-234.
   - Blumson, Ben (2017).
 Anselm's God in Isabelle/HOL. _Archive of Formal Proofs_:9.